 Taking a stroll through the neighborhood is a great way to reconnect with your friend or partner.
-These walks are a great chance to get some fresh air and catch up on life without having to spend an arm and a leg.
+These walks are a great chance to get some fresh air and catch up on life without spending an arm and a leg.

 Nothing kills friendships and romances faster than boredom.
 Don’t let things stagnate.
-Pick up a new hobby that you’re both interested in every now and then.
 Challenge one another to perfect your skills, and reap the benefits of growing together.